elmahio/documentation/docs/cli-tail.md

 # Tail log messages from the CLI

-The `tail` command is used to tail log messages in a specified log
+The `tail` command is used to tail log messages in a specified log.

 ## Usage